-Microsoft Outlook is the only Personal Information Manager supported.
+Microsoft Outlook is the only Personal Information Manager supported in this release of BTW.
 Outlook permits duplicate entries, so all duplicates may not be exchanged in the synchronization process.

 Only Outlook's default contacts folder is synchronized.
 Items in sub-folders are not synchronized.
 Items that are moved from the default folder to a sub-folder will appear to have been deleted the next synchronization takes place.